XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-authorized-minting.md

 ## Unassigning an Authorized Minter

-To remove an authorized minter, use the `AccountSet` transaction to clear the `asfAuthorizedNFTokenMinter` flag.
+To remove an authorized minter, use the `AccountSet` transaction and clear the `asfAuthorizedNFTokenMinter` flag.

 ``` json
 tx_json = {